skrey/yellow-extensions/source/blog/README.md

     [See pages about coffee](/blog/tag:coffee/)
     [See pages with examples](/blog/tag:example/)

-Configuring different location, URL with subfolder for each year:
+Configuring blog start page in the settings, URL with subfolder for each year:

     BlogStartLocation: /blog/
     BlogNewLocation: /blog/@year/@title